ProjectValhalla/OdinMultiBootGuides/pages/odin_dualboot_windows_guide.md

 ### Hardware :

-- A Windows based computer (vm will work)
+- A Windows or Linux based computer (vm will work)

 - An **Odin-Base** (4GB RAM with 64GB Storage) or an **Odin-Pro** (8GB RAM with 128GB or 256GB Storage)